GHS Labeling FAQ: Labeling Hazardous Chemicals

 What Are the Key Labeling Requirements of the New System?

-- Product Identifier(s): This can be, but is not limited to, the chemical name, code number, or batch number.
+Under the new standard, each label for hazardous chemicals must include:- Product Identifier(s): This can be, but is not limited to, the chemical name, code number, or batch number.

 - Supplier Identification: Name, address, and phone number of the responsible supplier.